Unidentified decedent: Reconstructions

 When a body is found in an advanced state of decomposition or has died violently, reconstructions are sometimes required to receive assistance from the public, when releasing images of a corpse is considered taboo.
 Often, those in a recognizable state will often be reconstructed due to the same reason.
 Faces can be reconstructed with a three-dimensional model or by 2D, which includes sketches or digital reconstructions, similar to facial composites.
 Sketches have been used in a variety of cases.
 Forensic artist Karen T. Taylor created her own method during the 1980s, which involved much more precise techniques, such as estimating locations and sizes of the features of a skull.
 This method has been shown to be fairly successful.

 The National Center for Missing and Exploited Children has developed methods to estimate the likenesses of the faces of UIDs whose remains were too deteriorated to create a two-dimensional sketch or reconstruction due to the lack of tissue on the bones.
 A skull would be placed through a CT scanner and the image would then be manipulated with a software that was intended for architecture design, to add digital layers of tissue based on the UID's age, sex and race.

 Examples

-The following gallery depicts various ways UIDs have been reconstructed.
-None of those shown have been identified.
+The following gallery depicts various ways UIDs have been reconstructed:

 Problems

-In some cases, such as that of Colleen Orsborn, the true identity of the unidentified person is excluded from the case.
+In some cases, such as that of Colleen Orsborn, law enforcement had erroneously excluded the true identity of the unidentified person as a possible identity.
 In Orsborn's case, she had fractured one of the bones in her leg, but a medical examiner who performed the autopsy on her remains was not able to discover evidence of the injury and subsequently excluded her from the case.
-It was not until 2011 when DNA confirmed Orsborn was the victim found in 1984.
-In cases such as the Racine County Jane Doe, a rule out has also been subjected to criticism.
+It was not until 2011 when DNA confirmed Orsborn was indeed the victim found in 1984.
+In cases such as the Racine County Jane Doe, later identified as Peggy Johnson-Schroeder, the decision to rule out one possible identity has also been subjected to criticism.
 Aundria Bowman, a teen who disappeared in 1989 who bore a strong resemblance to a body found in 1999, was excluded, according to the National Missing and Unidentified Persons System.
-On an online forum, known as Websleuths, users have disagreed with this ruling.
-In the case of Lavender Doe, a mother of a missing girl also disagreed with the exclusion of her missing daughter through DNA, as she claimed the reconstruction of the victim looked very similar to her daughter.
+On an online forum, known as Websleuths, users disagreed with this ruling before the victim was identified.
+In the case of Lavender Doe, who was identified as Dana Dodd.
+A mother of a missing girl also disagreed with the exclusion of her missing daughter through DNA, as she claimed the reconstruction of the victim looked very similar to her daughter.